LostinTimeandspaceYT/DiceKracken/v1.1/README.md

    **SDA** to **SDA**,
    **SCL** to **SCL**

+## Additional Information
+_The Pimoroni Micropython uf2 file is required for this project.
+The lastest release of these files can be found here: https://github.com/pimoroni/pimoroni-pico/releases_

 ## Fan Material Policy
 “This application uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC, which are used under Chaosium Inc’s Fan Material Policy.